phax/ph-pdf-layout/README.md

 The rendered example PDFs are in [example-files/richtext](https://github.com/phax/ph-pdf-layout/tree/master/example-files/richtext); the source-side test code that produced them is at [ph-pdf-layout-richtext/src/test](https://github.com/phax/ph-pdf-layout/tree/master/ph-pdf-layout-richtext/src/test/java/com/helger/pdflayout/richtext).

+# Similar libraries

-Similar libraries in this context (totally unrelated to this project):
+Similar libraries for PDF rendering, but totally unrelated to this project:

 * https://github.com/ralfstuckert/pdfbox-layout - text-heavy layout library for PDFBox 1.x/2.x; MIT license. **The optional `ph-pdf-layout-richtext` module is a port of Ralf's markup engine to ph-pdf-layout and PDFBox 3.x — see the rich-text section above for the full credit.**
 * https://github.com/TIBCOSoftware/jasperreports - the "big one" - large scale, complex, heavy-weight, declarative approach; LGPL license
 * https://github.com/LibrePDF/OpenPDF/ - an iText 4.x clone; no PDFBox; LGPL / MPL license